 - Constitutional Law: It may be useful to read Adam Tomkins, Public Law (Clarendon Press, 2003), chapters 1-4.
 (You can also see what constitutional lawyers are saying (and the ways in which they are disagreeing) on the UK Constitutional Law blog).
 You could also read Tom Bingham, The Rule of Law (Penguin, 2011).

 - Criminal Law: A helpful introduction to issues questions by criminal law can be found in Jonathan Herring, Great Debates in Criminal Law, 4th edition (Palgrave, 2020), chapters 1-6.

 - Roman Law: B. Nicholas, Introduction to Roman Law (Clarendon Press, 1962) pages 1-45.

 In reading these books, do not try to memorise lots of facts or rules.
 Aim for a general grasp of the sorts of problems and issues that arise in each subject area.

-If we can be of any further assistance, do get in touch.
+If I can be of any further assistance, do get in touch.

 Grant Lamond, Tutor in Law